The Kikuchi Hierarchy and Tensor PCA: Motivating the Symmetric Difference Matrices

 \section{Motivating the Symmetric Difference Matrices}

 In this section we motivate the symmetric difference matrices used in our algorithms.
-In Section~\ref{sec:intuition} we give some high-level intuition, including an explanation of how our algorithms can be thought of as iterative message-passing procedures among subsets of size $\ell$.
+In Section~\ref{sec:intuition} we give some high-level intuition.
 In Section~\ref{sec:var-kik} we give a more principled derivation based on the Kikuchi Hessian, with many of the calculations deferred to Appendix~\ref{app:hessian}.